 As you’ll know from ever having seen someone do it, it’s mesmerizing to watch: A seemingly simple glide and twirl of the flat iron, and within seconds, straight locks have transformed into a glossy, pristine swirl.

-Trying to emulate it is another story, though—arm cramping, rotation confusion, uneven sectioning, and unwanted crimping are common complaints, resulting in many of us throwing in the towel and relegating any curl creation to our trusted rollers or curling irons.
+Trying to emulate it is another story, though—arm cramping, rotation confusion, uneven sectioning, and unwanted crimping are common complaints, resulting in many of us throwing in the towel and learning how to curl your hair with a curling iron instead.

 However, by keeping our straighteners strictly in their lane, we may be missing out on the shinier, smoother, and even trendier curl results they afford, in addition to the wider variety of shapes these best straighteners can be used to create.
-These tools are incredibly versatile, so why miss out on the opportunity to streamline your tool collection by getting an iron that can do both?
+Whether you're team Dyson Corrale vs GHD Platinum or rate the L’Oréal Professionnel SteamPod 3.0, These tools are incredibly versatile, so why miss out on the opportunity to streamline your tool collection by getting an iron that can do both?